rage7even/rage7even/README.md

 ---

 ### About Me

-- 🎓 Studying WEB-DEV & OOP
-- 💻 Now working with Angular, Java, JavaScript
+- 💻 Now studying and working with WebDev(JavaScript, Angular) & OOP(Java)

 ---